 Report - notifies the systems of record for logging and monitoring

-Cloud Console is the graphical user interface for Google Cloud Platform.
-Cloud Endpoints uses Cloud Console to expose monitoring and logging data that are sent from the proxy and recorded by Service Control and share APIs with other developers, and for them to generate API keys to call the API.
+GCP Console is the graphical user interface for Google Cloud Platform (GCP).
+Endpoints uses the GCP Console to expose monitoring and logging data that are sent from ESP and recorded by Service Control and share APIs with other developers, and for them to generate API keys to call the API.

-The proxy is designed to be deployed in a container alongside each instance of your backend.
+ESP is designed for you to deploy it in a container alongside each instance of your backend.
 This server-local topology is ideal for both web-facing APIs as well as microservices.
-It avoids the network hop typically associated with centralized proxies and allows API management that is very highly performant as well as extremely scalable.
+It avoids the network hop typically associated with centralized proxies and allows API management that is highly performant as well as scalable.

-Typically, load balancing is applied before traffic hits the proxy.
-On Google Compute Engine it is accomplished via Google Cloud Load Balancer.
-For Kubernetes deployments, an ingress proxy can be used for load balancing.
-In Google GKE, either a Google Cloud Load Balancer or ingress proxy can be used for load balancing.
+Typically, load balancing is applied before traffic hits ESP.
+On Compute Engine, it is accomplished via Cloud Load Balancing.
+For Kubernetes deployments, you can use an ingress proxy for load balancing.
+In Google Kubernetes Engine, you can use either Cloud Load Balancing or an ingress proxy for load balancing.

-Upon startup, the proxy obtains its service configuration from Service Management.
+Upon startup, ESP obtains its service configuration from Service Management.
 The service configuration is generated from the OpenAPI specification or from gRPC, the service configuration YAML file.
-It tells the proxy both the surface of the API to be managed along with the policies, such as which methods require authentication, and which require API keys.
+It tells ESP both the surface of the API to be managed along with the policies, such as which methods require authentication, and which require API keys.

-When a request is received, the proxy creates a trace token for Stackdriver Trace.
+When a request is received, ESP creates a trace token for Stackdriver Trace.

-If JWT validation is necessary, the proxy validates the authentication using the appropriate public key for the signer, and validating the audience field in the JWT.
-If an API key is required, the proxy calls the Service Control API to validate the key.
+If JWT validation is necessary, ESP validates the authentication using the appropriate public key for the signer, and validates the audience field in the JWT.
+If an API key is required, ESP calls the Service Control API to validate the key.

 Service Control looks up the key to validate it, and ensures that the project associated with the key has enabled the API.
-If the key is not valid or the project has not enabled the API, the call is rejected and it is logged via the Service Control API.
+If the key isn't valid or the project hasn't enabled the API, the call is rejected and it is logged via the Service Control API.

 If Service Control successfully validates the key, the request along with all original headers, plus a JWT validation header, if appropriate, is forwarded to the backend.

-When a response is received from the backend, the proxy returns the response to the caller and sends the final timing information to Stackdriver Trace.
+When a response is received from the backend, ESP returns the response to the caller and sends the final timing information to Trace.
 The callpoints are logged via the Service Control API, which writes metrics and logs to their appropriate destinations.

 ESP on Kubernetes

-The following diagram shows the overall architecture where Extensible Service
+The following diagram shows the overall architecture where ESP

 my-api API hosted at